FounderCasey/foundercasey/README.md

   - Decentralization
   - Indie Hacking
   - Community
-  - Parenting, I'm a dad of two!
+  - Parenting, I'm a dad of two... with one on the way!
-- 📫 How to reach me: caseywilcox@outlook.com - discord: Shib#7726
+- 📫 How to reach me: casey@hatchfi.co - discord: Shib#7726
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've been programming since the 8th grade, 12/13 years old!